-Reason for reoccurrence: The Academy continues to strive to record all adjustments required to present our financial statements in accordance with generally accepted accounting principles (GAAP).
-The Academy has had a changeover in staff in the past year and is in the process of creating year-end closing processes.
+Reason for reoccurrence: The Academy continues to strive to record all adjustments required to present financial statements in accordance with generally accepted accounting principles (GAAP).
+The Academy has had a changeover in staff in the past year.

-Planned corrective action: See the corrective action plan for finding 2024-001.
+Planned corrective action: See finding 2024-001.